abhinav-nath/java-multithreading-and-concurrency/src/com/codecafe/concurrency/thread/daemonthread/daemon-thread.md

 > A **Daemon thread** is a low priority thread that runs in background to perform housekeeping tasks such as garbage collection.

-Properties:
+#### Properties:

 - They can not prevent the JVM from exiting when all the user threads finish their execution.

-- JVM terminates itself when all user threads finish their execution
+- JVM terminates itself when all user threads finish their execution.

 - If JVM finds running daemon thread, it terminates the thread and after that shutdown itself.
   JVM does not care whether Daemon thread is running or not.

-- It is an utmost low priority thread.
+- It is an _utmost low priority_ thread.

 Methods: